 The term, Hydroponic is originated from Latin word meaning working water.
 It is the skill of growing plants in the absence of the soil.

-It is a subcategory of hydroculture and is a technique of growing flora using mineral nutrient solutions in the liquid medium, without soil.
+It is a kind of hydroculture and is a technique of growing plants using solutions rich in mineral nutrients without soil.
 Terrestrial flora could be grown with their roots in the mineral solution only, or in an inert medium like gravel or perlite.
 The nutrients in hydroponics could be obtained from duck manure, fish waste and from normal nutrients.

 As we all know plants need soil for their nutrients.
 Hydroponics system follows the same principle as all necessary nutrients are supplied well in advanced.

 If plants are provided precisely with what and when it requires to the quantity that is needed, the plant would be as vigorous alike its genetic potential.
 This task is far more challenging in the soil and is made easy by hydroponics.

 In hydroponics, the plants mature in an inactive growing medium and an impeccably balanced pH with the nutrients delivered to the roots in an extremely soluble form.
 This permits the plant to carry its food with a very little exertion in contrast to the soil when the roots must grab the nutrients and obtain them.
 This is accurate even while making use of rich organic soil and premium nutrients.

 What is a growing medium?